 This list of exercises will work best for the low-carb days of your carb cycling diet plan.3

-- Jogging: Jogging increases
+- Jogging: Jogging increases your metabolism and can keep you active.

 - Swimming: Swimming increases the strength and flexibility in your muscles.